 The meetings are chaired by a Gnostic Society member and have an emphasis on the psychological work on ourselves as taught by G.I.
 Gurdjieff and expanded by Abdullah.
 The format followed is; each week one member reports on their progress and experience in their work on themselves with feedback and support given by the other members according to their own experience; this is followed by a period open to general questions pertaining to the Work, reading and discussion of one of Abdullah’s books, and the meeting concludes with a silence.

 Thursdays: these meetings are held weekly from 7.30 pm to 8.30 pm.
 On alternate weeks we read from and discuss the works of Hazrat Inayat Khan, and a book by another spiritual teacher that is selected by the members, at present “The Masnavi” Teachings of Rumi. (abridged and translated by E.H.
 Whinfield)

 Books studied recently include The Eternal Companion by Swami Brahmananda, and Raja Yoga by Swami Vivekananda.

-The first Masnavi meeting for the year will be held March 13 in the meeting room.
+The next Masnavi meeting will be held April 24 in the meeting room.
 The reading for those meetings is The Masnavi; Teachings of Rumi, (abridged and translated by E.H.
-Whinfield) (p.
-134, Story XI).
+Whinfield) (p.141, Comparison of lust…”).
 These meetings are chaired by a Gnostic Society member.
 The place in the readings will be updated for each meeting on this page.